jcorbin/hexant/stream.md

 ## META: see also / subsume the old `TODO.md` file
 ## META: grep for code TODOs and cull/triage them into this stream document

-# 2022-05-18
+# 2022-05-19

 ## WIP

+- color halver test leading up to a collatz turmite test
-Prompt help system and command help.
+- prompt help system and command help

 ### Play testing turmite rules